tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 For example, when I worked at Badgeville, we had both a REST API and a JavaScript SDK.
 Because JavaScript was the target language developers were working in, Badgeville developed a JavaScript SDK to make it easier to work with REST using JavaScript.
 You could submit REST calls through the JavaScript SDK, passing a number of parameters relevant to web designers.

-An SDK is any kind of tooking that makes it easier to work with your API.
+An SDK is any kind of tooling that makes it easier to work with your API.
 SDKs are usually specific to a particular language platform.
 Sometimes they are GUI tools.
 If you have an SDK, you'll want to make more detailed code samples showing how to use the SDK.

 ## General code samples